alexholmes/blog/_posts/2012-11-26-hadoop-shuffle-configurables.markdown

 Once you have outgrown your small Hadoop cluster it's worth tuning some of the shuffle configurables to ensure that your performance keeps up with the physical growth of your cluster.
-The figure below shows key configurables in the shuffle stage, and identifies those that should be tuned.
+The figure below shows key configurables in the shuffle stage in Hadoop versions 1.x and earlier, and identifies those that should be tuned.

 ![parition](/images/hadoop-shuffle-configurables.png)